 I graduated from UC Berkeley with a Chemical Engineering – think chemical reactions, systems, processes, specifics, environmental conditions, interdependencies, etc. – albeit most of my professional life has been serving more in the environmental sector (e.g., air quality, energy projects, environmental communications) in the regulatory and compliance area.
 And I continue to work in the environmental and energy sector.

-With BJ’s set of models and methods, my ChemE brain immediately perked up.
+With BJ’s set of models and methods, my ChemE brain immediately perked up, because of what I consider as a kinship with systems and processes.
 My curiosity has remained piqued and engaged ever since.
 BJ’s boot camp provided me the language for approaches in behavior shifts that I’ve used and shared with friends and colleagues in my personal and professional life.